GoogleCloudPlatform/pgadapter/README.md

 It enables you to use standard PostgreSQL drivers and tools with Cloud Spanner and is designed for the [lowest possible latency](benchmarks/latency-comparison/README.md).

+__Note__: JVM-based applications can add PGAdapter as a compile-time dependency and run the proxy in the same process as the main application.
+See [samples/java/jdbc](samples/java/jdbc) for a small sample application that shows how to do this.

 ## Drivers and Clients
 PGAdapter can be used with the following drivers and clients:
 1. `psql`: Versions 11, 12, 13 and 14 are supported.
 See [psql support](docs/psql.md) for more details.